wp-plugins/personal-welcome/readme.txt

 == Changelog ==

-= 0.3 =
+0.3.1 Update plugin URI
-* Add ability to set user or user and blogs as spam
+0.3 Add ability to set user or user and blogs as spam 0.2 Added list of each users blogs to the main table

-= 0.2 =
-* Added list of each users blogs to the main table